 The maximum number of concurrent exports (i.e. exports whose status is pending or in_progess) allowed per organization is 10.

 If you absolutely need export any of the supported resources in one go, overriding the API limits above, you can leverage the power of our CLI export plugin (see example).
-Alternatively, you can also perform a using our (at the moment limited to , , and ).
+Alternatively, you can also perform a using our Metrics API (at the moment limited to , , and ).

 Supported resources